 We made our second visit to Playa Ancon , as we have commented in the section of the Valle de loss Ingenios, through a personalized tour with the help of the private house where we were staying.
 Our landlord took us to see two mills in the valley and then he left us at Ancon Beach.
 After sunset he picked us up at the same spot where he had left us.

 The best thing about going to Playa Ancón by car is the comfort and time it will take to get there.
 However, it limits to a large extent the areas of the beach that you can explore.
 This is undoubtedly the best option for those who want to spend the day lying down and ordering cocktail in the beach bar next door.

-The price for the tour cost us 35 CUC while a round trip taxi Trinidad – Playa Ancon you can find it for 10 CUC.
+We paid 35 CUC for the tour while a round trip taxi Trinidad – Playa Ancon you can find it for 10 CUC.
 If you plan to visit both the Valle de los Ingenios and Playa Ancón, we recommend that you do so as you will save money and time.

 CORNERS OF ANCÓN BEACH